 You are here

-5 Things You Need to Know About the National Cherry Blossom Festival
+5 Things to Know About the National Cherry Blossom Festival in Washington, DC

-If there’s anything you need to know about the National Cherry Blossom Festival and DC's famous cherry blossom trees, it’s all right here.
+Check out these five things you need to know about the National Cherry Blossom Festival and DC's famous cherry blossom trees.

 This popular question has a different answer year-to-year.
 The average peak bloom date, which is when 70% of the flowers of the cherry blossom trees are open, is April 4.
 In the past, peak bloom has occurred as early as March 15 and as late as April 18, according to the National Park Service (NPS).
 The entire blooming period can last up to 14 days, which includes the days leading up to peak bloom.
 NPS offers the official peak bloom prediction on its website, which indicates that “it is nearly impossible to give an accurate forecast much more than 10 days before the peak bloom.”